fmalmeida/bacannot/docs/manual.rst

    * - ``--custom_db``
      - N
      - NA
-     - Custom gene nucleotide databases to be used for additional annotations against the genome.
-See :ref:`custom-db`.
+     - Path to nucleotide FASTA containing a custom database to be used for additional annotations against the genome.
+Multiple FASTAs can be provided separated by comma.
+E.g. db1.fasta,db2.fasta,...

+   * - ``--ncbi_proteins``
+     - N
+     - NA
+     - File containing a list of accessions from `NCBI Protein database <https://www.ncbi.nlm.nih.gov/protein/>`_.
+The selected proteins will be downloaded and the input genomes will be scaned for with these sequences using ``blastp``.

 Annotation thresholds
 """""""""""""""""""""